ibm-cloud-docs/vpc/vsi_is_about_vpc_images.md

 All available stock images can be found in **Menu icon ![Menu icon](../icons/icon_hamburger.svg) > VPC Infrastructure > Compute > Images > Stock images**.

-To create a virtual server using a custom image, see one of the following:
+To create a virtual server using a stock image, see one of the following:
 * [Creating a virtual server instance with the UI](/docs/vpc?topic=vpc-creating-virtual-servers&interface=ui#creating-virtual-servers-ui)
 * [Creating a virtual server instance with the CLI - provision with a stock or custom image](/docs/vpc?topic=vpc-creating-virtual-servers&interface=cli#instance-create-from-image-cli)
 * [Creating a virtual server instance with the API - provision with a stock or custom image](/docs/vpc?topic=vpc-creating-virtual-servers&interface=api#create-instance-stock-custom-image-api)